PlasmaPy/PlasmaPy/docs/particles/ionization_states.rst

 >>> states["H"] = [0.9, 0.1]

-We may use indexing to retrieve an `~plasmapy.particles.IonizationState` instance for an element.
+We may use indexing to retrieve an `~plasmapy.particles.ionization_state.IonizationState` instance for an element.

 >>> states["H"]
 <IonizationState instance for H>